 Working safely with PGMs

-The main health effect of concern associated with PGMs is the potential for some forms of platinum to cause respiratory sensitization – commonly called Platinum Salt Sensitivity (PSS).
+The main health effect of concern associated with PGMs is the potential for some forms of platinum to cause respiratory sensitization (allergy) – commonly called Platinum Salt Sensitivity (PSS).
 PSS has almost exclusively been confined to workers exposed to certain compounds of platinum known as complex halogenated platinum salts (CHPS), of which chloroplatinates are the most common forms.

 The IPA Science Task Force (STF) has been actively engaged in driving forward the understanding of PSS for a number of years.
 During this time, various research and other programmes have been successfully delivered addressing key areas including: improved understanding of the dose-response relationship for occupational PSS through the sponsorship of an epidemiology study; development and implementation of an improved method for industrial hygiene sampling and analysis of airborne platinum; and the collation and dissemination of state-of-the-science information about working safely with PGMs within an IPA Guidance Document.